appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 # Treeselect

-This document explains how to use a Treeselect widget to allow users to select single option from a hierarchical list of predetermined options.
+This document explains how to use a Treeselect widget, which enables users to select a single option from a list of pre-determined options organized in a hierarchical structure.

 <VideoEmbed host="youtube" videoId="vSqpSssJdws" title="Using Treeselect Widget" caption="Using Treeselect Widget"/>